33nano/33nano/README.md

 - PKN loves procedural generation.
 The ability to create things out of existence without utilizing ones own unique human intelligence is a blessing...
 I love procedural generation so much i even create an a awesome list repository [here](https://github.com/33nano/Interplanetary_Destinesia)

 11. **What is PKN's favorite thing to watch on TV?**
-- He does not watch TV, but that doesnt make him any less human.
-He spends most of his time writing, reading and connecting with other human beings.
+- He does not watch TV becuase its distracting and a waste of time.
+He spends most of his time writing, reading and connecting with other human beings because its more meaninguful.

 12. **What is PKN's favorite English proverb?**
 - He loves the proverb  _necessity is the mother of invention_ .
-Its an amazing proverb in that when he brainstormed he realized that it all starts with a question.
-Questioning the old way of life,the amount of time it takes do something...
+Its one of the most beautiful english proverbs out there.
+Necessity is the mother of invention, but it all starts with a question.

 13. **What are some of PKN's favorite books?**
-- Forward Tilt by Isaac Morehouse
+- Forward Tilt - Isaac Morehouse
-- Memory Rescue by Dr Daniel Amen
+- Memory Rescue - Dr Daniel Amen
-- Limitless by Jim kWik
+- Limitless - Jim kWik
-- Mindmap Mastery by Tony Buzan
+- Mindmap Mastery - Tony Buzan
-- Fake by Robert Kiyosaki
+- Fake - Robert Kiyosaki
-- Internet of Money by Andreas Antonopolous
+- Internet of Money - Andreas Antonopolous
+- Personal MBA - Josh Kaufman
+- Kaizen Way - Roberty Maurer
+- Goodbye Things - Fumio Sasaki
+- Unlimited Memory - Kevin Horsley
+- Permanent Record - Edward Snowden
+- Freedom Without Permission - Isaac Morehouse
+- Why Havent You Read This? - TK Coleman
+- An Introduction to Go Programming - Caleb Doxsey
+- Learn Python 3 The Hard Way - Zed Shaw
+- As A Man Thinketh - James Allen
+- Poverty by Choice - Reuben Kamdonyo
+- The Boy Who Harnessed The Wind - William Kamkwamba
+- I Will Try - Legson Kayira

 14. **What are some of the coolest things that PKN has ever learned?**
 - Rational Emotive Behavior Therapy (Udemy course), Building a Second Brain (Tiago Forte), Latin and Neuro Linguistic Programming.